Cost Saving Measures at the Point of Sale

 - If I don’t hand out receipts, I can get more people through the registers faster.

 - If people don’t have receipts, they can’t return items.
-So less returns equates to a savings.
+So fewer returns equate to savings.

 Some of the unintended consequences of this can be: